dhruvht612/OT_Media_Pass_Official_Website/README.md

 - `gallery.js` - Gallery images and metadata
 - `positions.js` - Open job positions and descriptions

 Simply edit these JavaScript files to update the website content.
 The data is exported as arrays of objects.
+No backend or database required - everything is static and fast!

 ### Updating Colors